-Potential THAAD Deployment in South Korea
+THAAD Deployment in South Korea

-On March 4, 2016, The United States and the Republic of Korea (ROK) began talks to discuss the deployment of a US Terminal High Altitude Area Defense (THAAD) system in the ROK.
-The US has stated a desire to bolster allied defenses against a possible North Korean (DPRK) missile attack.
-As of May 2016, the ROK government had yet to decide on the matter.
-The Chinese government has raised objections to the deployment of this technology in South Korea.
+On July 13, 2016, the Republic of Korea (ROK) announced the planned deployment of a US Terminal High Altitude Area Defense (THAAD) system.
+This deployment is a result of a stated US desire to bolster allied defenses against a possible North Korean (DPRK) missile attack, particularly after the DPRK's nuclear test in January 2016.
+The Chinese government has condemned the deployment and warned that THAAD could raise tensions in the area.